denten-books/plain-text/0-chapter.md

 of the mechanism.
 In *Plain Text* we will dig through, unearth, and excavate literary machines.

-## Structuring Principles
+## The Metaphor and the Machine: Structuring Principles

 The tangled strains of thought and practice exist only in relation to specific communities of practice.
-The researcher cannot therefore expect to discover an essential "controlled" dictionary of related terms.
+A researcher cannot therefore expect to discover *the* authoritative dictionary containing a neat summary of all terms needed for analysis.
 What counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
 An engineer's use of the words "code" and "poetry" differs from that of a poet's.
 And yet an engineer by day can also become a poet by night.
 The changing contexts evoke the corresponding shift in operational definitions.
 Consequently, in *Plain Text*, I do not attempt to write a totalizing history of modern computing or a survey of literary theory.
 Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon, to liquid crystal and the floating gate, and on towards the human and the community.
 It is but a single possible pass through a cavernous black box.
 Each chapter reflects a waypoint along the journey.

 The challenge of reading and writing such a book lies in its inherently trans-disciplinary subject matter.
 Reflecting on the development of Morse Code